 \subsection{Impact of Domain-Specific Fine-tuning}

-We evaluate whether hardware-specialized fine-tuning reduces the security gaps relative to the corresponding base models.
-Our analysis of the CodeV-R1~\cite{zhu2025qimengcodevr1} and RTLCoder~\cite{10720939} series relative to their base models indicates that both paradigms achieve improved security performance on the Verilog subset of $\text{HardSecBench}_{\text{1-attempt}}@1$ after domain-specific training.
-By comparison, CodeV-R1 shows substantially larger fine-tuning gains, with clear improvements in both functional correctness and security compliance as the prompt provides more explicit security guidance, whereas the RTLCoder series exhibits only marginal security improvements despite higher functional pass rates relative to their corresponding base models.
-This behavior in the RTLCoder series indicates that as security requirements become more complex, weaker models may struggle to reliably follow the specification, resulting in lower functional correctness and reduced security pass rates.
+We evaluate whether hardware-specialized fine-tuning reduces security gaps relative to the corresponding base models.
+Our analysis of CodeV-R1~\cite{zhu2025qimengcodevr1} and RTLCoder~\cite{10720939} shows that both series improve security performance on the Verilog subset of $\text{HardSecBench}_{\text{1-attempt}}@1$ after domain-specific training.
+By comparison, CodeV-R1 shows substantially larger gains, with clear improvements in both functional correctness and security compliance as prompts provide more explicit security guidance, whereas RTLCoder exhibits only marginal security improvements despite higher functional pass rates.
+This suggests that as security requirements become more complex, weaker models may struggle to follow the specification, resulting in lower functional correctness and security pass rates.